DmitryGubanov/portfolio-backtester/README.md

 Short-term:

 o separate into different files
-o create Downloader class to handle downloading data and putting it into consistent format
+x create Downloader class to handle downloading data and putting it into consistent format
-o implement new way to get data (typical yahoo way wash shut down)
-o create Trader class to handle trading logic (placing orders, commissions, etc.)
+x implement new way to get data (typical yahoo way was shut down) (chose to use google) o create Trader class to handle trading logic (placing orders, commissions, etc.)
 o compare information against known/real data to verify accuracy
 o weird behaviour: withdrawals can lead to negative cash values